 Clock and Data Recovery (CDR): Process in which both the data and the clock is derived from the transmitted signal, without the need to send an explicit clock

-Color packet: A color packet is a packet that intuitively provides information such as device status and channel quality to the user, via the various colors used in the VLC application.
+Color frame: A frame that intuitively provides information such as device status and channel quality to the user, via the various colors used in the VLC application.

 Color Shift Keying (CSK): A modulation scheme for visible light communication involving multiple light sources, which keeps the average emitted optical color and the total optical power constant during communication.